 The Prosecution Policy provides a two-stage test that must be satisfied before a prosecution is commenced:

 - there must be sufficient evidence to prosecute the case; and

 - it must be evident from the facts of the case, and all the surrounding circumstances, that the prosecution would be in the public interest.

 The possibility that any evidence might be excluded by a court should be taken into account and, if that evidence is crucial to the case, this may substantially affect the decision whether or not to institute or proceed with a prosecution.
-It is the prosecutor’s role to look beneath the surface of the evidence in a matter, particularly in borderline cases.
+Prosecutors need to look beneath the surface of the evidence in a matter, particularly in borderline cases.

 Having been satisfied that there is sufficient evidence to justify the initiation or continuation of a prosecution, the prosecutor must then consider whether the public interest requires a prosecution to be pursued.
-In determining whether this is the case, the prosecutor will consider all of the provable facts and all of the surrounding circumstances.
-The factors to be considered will vary from case to case, but may include:
+In determining whether this is the case, prosecutors will consider all of the provable facts and all of the surrounding circumstances.
+The public interest factors to be considered will vary from case to case, but may include:

-- The age, intelligence, health or any special infirmity of the alleged offender, any witness or victim;
+- the youth, age, intelligence, physical health, mental health or special vulnerability of the alleged offender, witness or victim;

-- The likely outcome in the event of a finding of guilt; and
+- the likely outcome in the event of a finding of guilt.

 These are not the only factors, and other relevant factors are contained in the Prosecution Policy.